 Relations with Nicaragua focus on development cooperation and humanitarian aid.
 Switzerland's diplomatic interests and consular matters are handled by the Swiss embassy in San José, Costa Rica.

-Bilateral trade between Switzerland and Nicaragua is modest.
-Switzerland's imports from Nicaragua – mainly precious metals and agricultural products such as coffee and bananas – were worth CHF 116 million in 2019.
-Swiss exports to Nicaragua – primarily machinery, pharmaceuticals, and optical and medical instruments – amounted to CHF 3.9 million.
+Trade between Switzerland and Nicaragua is limited in scope.
+In 2020, Switzerland imported goods worth CHF 137 million from Nicaragua, mainly comprising precious metals and agricultural products including coffee and bananas.
+Switzerland exported CHF 7 million in goods to Nicaragua – mainly machinery, pharmaceuticals and optical and medical devices.

 Cooperation in education, research and innovation